Forsyth Technical Community College

 Top Programs

 The fields Forsyth Technical Community College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for Forsyth Technical Community College's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for Forsyth Technical Community College's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

 Forsyth Technical Community College, located in Winston-Salem, North Carolina, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 31%.
+The graduation rate is roughly 31%.

-Ten years out, alumni of Forsyth Technical Community College report median earnings of $34,139; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Forsyth Technical Community College report median earnings of $34,139, a figure worth comparing against the cost of attendance before enrolling.

-Forsyth Technical Community College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.53%, a more modest figure.
-Access is a real strength here: roughly 14.2% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Forsyth Technical Community College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.53%, a more modest figure.
+Access is a real strength here.
+Roughly 14.2% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 3.7% go on to reach the top of the income ladder.
-The median family income of students sits near $67,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $67,300, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs below average at Forsyth Technical Community College, with an economic connectedness score of 0.54 (about 1.0 is the national norm).
-Its friending bias is low (0.03), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs below average at Forsyth Technical Community College.
+Its economic connectedness score is 0.54, where about 1.0 is the national norm.
+Its friending bias is low (0.03), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 4% of students take part in civic and volunteering activity.

 Similar Schools